Do you want to get off the beaten path in the Mekong Delta? This nature-filled 3-day road trip in the Mekong is for you!

 Stay in An Binh, Vinh Long

-We set off really early on our final morning, with the hopes of making it to the Cai Be floating market on our route back to Saigon.
-Cai Be floating market is like the little sister to the more commonly visited Cai Rang floating market in Can Tho.
+We set off around sunrise on our final morning in the Mekong Delta, with the hopes of making it to the Cai Be floating market on our route back to Saigon.

-Arriving at around 7:30am, the market had already died down, so we didn’t venture out on a small boat to see it up close.
+The floating markets only operate during dawn, so an early rise is essential (we arrived at 7:30am and it was already coming to a close).
+As we caught the end of the market, we didn’t venture out on a small boat to see it up close.
 Instead, we pulled over on the bridge and watched the remaining boats selling from above.

 📍Cai Be Floating Market

-There are a number of boat pick up spots on Google maps where you can head to jump onto a small boat to get up close to the action.
-I would recommend coming around 6am to see the market in full swing as, just like at Cai Rang floating market in Can Tho, the market is closed by around 7:30am.
+There are a number of boat pick-up spots on Google maps where you can jump onto a small boat to get up close to the action.
+I would recommend coming around 6am to see the market in full swing as the market closes around 7:30am.

-From Cai Rang, we headed down the Mekong, stopping at My Tho for lunch before heading back to Saigon (unfortunately I had to work that evening).
+From Cai Rang, we drove alongside the Mekong River, stopping at My Tho for lunch before heading back to Saigon.
+Unfortunately, I had to work that evening (you can learn more about teaching in Vietnam here), otherwise, we would have spent a night in My Tho exploring the city and nearby countryside.

-This is the route we drove on our 3 day road trip in the Mekong, stopping at Tan Lap floating village, Sa Dec and Vinh Long, making a loop back to Saigon via My Tho.
+This is the route we drove on our 3-day road trip in the Mekong Delta, stopping at Tan Lap floating village, Sa Dec Flower Village and Vinh Long, making a loop back to Saigon via My Tho.